Blog

 Grain password reset email

-You can easily add customized headers, footers, your branding and logo to your emails in MailerSend with the Drag & drop template builder.
+You can easily add customized headers, footers, branding and logos to your emails in MailerSend with the Drag & drop template builder.
 Simply build a template from scratch with the help of pre-made content blocks or choose a professionally-designed, ready-made template and tailor it to fit your brand.

 4. Use one main CTA